windup/windup-web/README.md

-Trying out RHAMT Web Console
+Trying out MTA Web Console
 =====================

-If you just want to run RHAMT Web Console, not build or modify it, the simplest way is to use the docker image at https://hub.docker.com/r/windup3/windup-web_nightly/.
+If you just want to run MTA Web Console, not build or modify it, the simplest way is to use the docker image at https://hub.docker.com/r/windup3/windup-web_nightly/.

-If you want to build RHAMT Web Console yourself and run it without setting up a WildFly server and Keycloak, you can build [windup-web-distribution](https://github.com/windup/windup-web-distribution) after building windup-web to create a self-contained distribution.
+If you want to build MTA Web Console yourself and run it without setting up a WildFly server and Keycloak, you can build [windup-web-distribution](https://github.com/windup/windup-web-distribution) after building windup-web to create a self-contained distribution.

 Setting up the development environment